Code of Ethics for Members

 - RWA members observe and adhere to all of RWA's Bylaws, policies and other rules.

-An RWA member shall be subject to disciplinary action if the actions of such member are determined, in accordance with the Disciplinary Procedures in the most current edition of Robert's Rules of Order Newly Revised, to constitute one or more of the following:
+An RWA member shall be subject to disciplinary action if the actions of such member are determined to constitute one or more of the following:

 - Intentionally making false or misleading oral or written statements about RWA where such statements are injurious to RWA, its reputation, or its purposes.